The crafting system allows combining different ingredients to create new things.

 The crafting types are used in menus to optionally separate the crafting recipes known by the player.

-To create a new item, the player needs to know the Crafting Recipe for it.
+To create a new item, the player needs to have the Crafting Recipe for it.
 They are created in the ORK Framework editor in Inventory > Crafting Recipes.
-Recipes can be learned through the menu system or using items.
+Recipes can be added through the event system or by using items.
+A crafting recipe can optionally be consumed when using it (which also allows collecting multiple recipes of the same kind).

 A crafting recipe defines a list of ingredients needed to create a list of outcomes.
 Ingredients and outcomes can be items, weapons, armors and currency.
 If ingredients are consumed in the crafting process is defined by their Chance setting – e.g. if creating a new sword requires an anvil, but it shouldn’t be consumed, set it’s chance to 0.